 6. Daal Baati Choorma

-How can one talk about the best street food in Udaipur and miss out on Daal Baati Choorma?
+How can one talk about the Udaipur famous foods and miss out on Daal Baati Choorma?
 And we’re not just talking about any Daal Baati, but the popular one served at Manoj Prakash Center.
 An authentic Rajasthani dish, Daal Baati and Daal Poodi is available at many Udaipur food stalls, but it is here that its taste will satisfy your taste buds, and your soul!
 Savour a sumptuous bowl of daal served here with 6 to 7 poodis or baatis along with free onions and lemons all at just INR 30/-.

 Cost: INR 30 per plate

-Other than Rajasthani food joints in Udaipur, one will also find a variety of Mumbai’s street food in the same lanes wafting of delicious delicacies.
+Other than Rajasthani food joints in Udaipur, one will also find a variety of Mumbai’s street food in the same lanes wafting delicious delicacies.
 From Vada Pav’s to Dabeli, you can get a taste of almost every dish of Mumbai at Shanker Ji’s stall in Panchwati, one of the best places to eat street food in Udaipur.
-They serve these steaming Pavs fresh with fried veggies, spices, ‘sev’, and loads of love, all at a price of INR 20/-.
-Also try their Aloo Vada
+They serve these steaming Pavs fresh with fried veggies, spices, ‘sev’, and loads of love, all at a price of INR 20.
+Also, try their Aloo Vada.

 Cost: INR 20 per piece